Sriramyabayyavarapu/GazePointer/README.md

 # GazePointer

-This project implements an eye-controlled mouse using Python, OpenCV, and MediaPipe.
+This project implements an GazePointer using Python, OpenCV, and MediaPipe.
 The program tracks eye movement and blinks to move the mouse pointer and perform clicks on the screen.

 ### Features